StreamElements/docs/docs/chatbot/commands/default/slots.md

 ---
 id: slots
+title: Using the !slots Command for a Chat Mini-Game
 sidebar_label: "!slots"
 description: "Learn how to use the !slots command in StreamElements chatbot to play a fun slot machine mini-game and win loyalty points in your Twitch chat."
+tags:
+  - chatbot
+  - commands
+  - loyalty
+  - engagement
+  - games
 keywords:
 - slots
 - slot machine